numpy/numpy/doc/neps/nep-0031-uarray.rst

     x = unp.ones((5, 5), dtype=xnd_dtype) # Or torch dtype

 The second is allowing overrides for parts of the API.
-This is to allow alternate and/or optimised implementations for ``np.linalg``, BLAS, and ``np.random``.
+This is to allow alternate and/or optimized implementations for ``np.linalg``, BLAS, and ``np.random``.

 .. code:: python